google/filament/README.md

 ### Java on Linux, macOS and Windows

 After building Filament, you can use `filament-java.jar` and its companion `filament-jni` native library to use Filament in desktop Java applications.

+You must always first initialize Filament by calling `Filament.init()`.

 You can use Filament either with AWT or Swing, using respectively a `FilamentCanvas` or a `FilamentPanel`.

 Following the steps above (how to use Filament from native code), create an `Engine` and a `Renderer`, but instead of calling `beginFrame` and `endFrame` on the renderer itself, call these methods on `FilamentCanvas` or `FilamentPanel`.

 ### Android

+You must always first initialize Filament by calling `Filament.init()`.

 Rendering with Filament on Android is similar to rendering from native code (the APIs are largely the same across languages).
 You can render into a `Surface` by passing a `Surface` to the